 If you're potty training your pup or teaching him new tricks, dog biscuits can be a huge motivator.
 Your four-legged friend will appreciate the reward and may even learn more quickly if you use treats as a training tool.
 However, don't feed your pet too many!
 Even healthy dog snacks can be overeaten, creating lethargy that defeats his willingness to have fun with you.
 It's also important to keep in mind that as your dog ages his metabolism will slow down, so make sure to slowly back off the treat regimen during training as he starts to catch onto verbal commands.

 Keeping your dog active is another fun way to bond and encourage healthy behavior.
 If your dog is overweight and you'd still like to share snacks with him, consider bringing them with you for long walks.
-You can treat your dog with Hill's Science Diet Baked Light Biscuits with Real Chicken, a low-calorie biscuit formulated specifically with your overweight dog in mind.
 Just like a person in training, rewarding your dog for physical activity will get him excited to exercise in the future.

 Table Scraps Are Not Treats